COUNCIL MEMBERS

 SHEENA DURNIN

 Consultant in Paediatric Emergency Medicine in Children’s Health Ireland at Tallaght since March 2019.
 Undergraduate degree in Software Systems.
 Graduate of University of Wales (Cardiff and Swansea Schools of Medicine) with honours.
 Postgraduate cert in Sexual Assault Forensic Examination from University College Dublin.
 Masters of Health Sciences (Clinical Education) with honours from National University of Ireland, Galway.
 Previously worked for two years as paramedic with Health Service Executive.
 Completed paediatric higher specialist training in Ireland and undertook a fellowship including Royal College of Paediatrics and Child Health GRID training in PEM in Birmingham Children’s Hospital, UK and Leicester Royal Infirmary, UK for two and a half years.
 Site lead on multiple PERUKI studies.
 Special interests in research, neurodiversity, procedural sedation, point of care ultrasound and echocardiography.
-Dr. Durnin is the President-elect of the IAPS.
+Dr. Durnin is the current President of the IAPS.

 JOHN MCLAUGHLIN